- Series.repartition(divisions=None, npartitions=None, partition_size=None, freq=None, force=False)¶

 - partition_size: int or string, optional

 Max number of bytes of memory for each partition.
 Use numbers or strings like 5MB.
 If specified npartitions and divisions will be ignored.
+Note that the size reflects the number of bytes used as computed by

 This keyword argument triggers computation to determine the memory size of each partition, which may be expensive.